Hack4Kids/Event-20_10_2018/README.md

 # H4K@LHoFT

-Material for the Hack4Kids @ the Luxembourg House of Fintech
+Material for the Hack4Kids @ the Luxembourg House of Fintech.

 All material is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/"> CC-BY-SA 4.0 </a>(unless specified otherwise).

+If you use and/or like the material, do not hesitate to say hello on <a href="https://www.facebook.com/Hack4Kids/">our facebook page </a> or <a href="https://twitter.com/Hack4Kids">twitter feed</a>.

 Files: